by Becky Manson, Digital Content Curator, 28 October 2015

 The final episode of the BBC’s The Story of Scottish Art recently aired on BBC Two Scotland – looking at how the last century has seen artists in Scotland exploring and questioning the theme of identity.
 The programme will look at Joan Eardley, whose painted portraits of children in deprived suburban Glasgow, and depictions of dramatic landscapes which chart the changes of season celebrate two distinct aspects of Scottish identity: the urban and the rural.
 Despite her untimely death at the age of 42, Eardley remains one of Scotland’s best loved artists.

-Eardley was born in Sussex in 1921, but moved to Scotland with her family in 1939 - taking up residence in Bearsden, a suburb to the northwest of Glasgow.
+Eardley was born in West Sussex in 1921, but moved to Scotland with her family in 1939 - taking up residence in Bearsden, a suburb to the northwest of Glasgow.
 Eardley enrolled at Glasgow School of Art in 1940, graduating in 1943 with a diploma in Drawing and Painting.
 In the early 1950s, the artist rented a studio in the Townhead area of Glasgow.
 It was here that Eardley’s interest in documenting the children who played in the back streets of the city began.

 In the early 1960s Eardley said: ‘some [children] interest me much more as characters… these ones I encourage – they don’t need much encouragement – they don’t pose – they come up and say, “will you paint me?”
 There are always knocks at the door… I try to get them to stand still – it’s not possible to get a child to stay still… I watch them moving about and do the best I can’.